Noise-induced strong stabilization: Strong completeness and existence of an attractor

 \subsection{Tail estimate}

 In this section we estimate the tails of the diameter of the attractor and of the invariant measure.
-Thanks to the previous analysis we have an upper bound for the radius of the attractor $A(\omega)$, namely $(R_{K_t+1})_{t \geq 0}$ started in its invariant distribution. \begin{corollary} For parameters $w>v>1$, $\frac{2}{3}\gamma+1>v$, $w-1>\gamma$ and for each $\sigma>0$ there exists some $c$ such that, for all $x\geq 1$,
+Thanks to the previous analysis we have an upper bound for the radius of the attractor $A(\omega)$ in terms of the invariant probability measure $\mu$ of the process $K$. \begin{corollary} For parameters $w>v>1$, $\frac{2}{3}\gamma+1>v$, $w-1>\gamma$ and for each $\sigma>0$ there exists some $c$ such that, for all $x\geq 1$,

 In particular, all (polynomial) moments of $\sup_{z \in A(\omega)}|z|$ are finite. \end{corollary}